LiePingWei/find-my-ncs/samples/simple/README.rst

 **************

 Button 1:
-   Resumes advertising on the accessory when it is unpaired.
+   A short press resumes advertising on the accessory when it is unpaired.
+   A long press (>3s) activates or deactivates the Find My functionality.

 Button 2:
    Enables the Serial Number lookup over Bluetooth Low Energy.